apache/druid/docs/api-reference/supervisor-api.md

 #### Sample request

-The following example shows how to retrieve the specification of a supervisor with the specified ID `wikipedia_stream`.
+The following example shows how to retrieve the specification of a supervisor with the name `wikipedia_stream`.

 <!--DOCUSAURUS_CODE_TABS-->